Regular Expression - Regex

 Summary:

-is a regular expression that matches any character except the line break. - The asterisk
+• The non-escaped period from .* is a regular expression that matches any character except the line break.

-, after which any sort and number of characters may follow, until.esp
+• Therefore the above Regex matches any plugin name that begins with Bashed Patch, after which any sort and number of characters may follow, until .esp is found.

 Bashed Patch.esp